-Gmail automatically blocks exe files and if you able to send these files some how, Gmail will bounce it back to original sender automatically.
-And reminding you Gmail will allow us to send and receive messages up to 25 MB only including attachments.
-There will be the need for any user to send an important program file which can’t be downloaded by his friend normally through the internet.
+Gmail automatically blocks exe files and if you able to send these files some how, it will bounce it back to original sender automatically.
+And reminding you, Google’s email service will allow us to send and receive messages up to 25 MB only including attachments.
+There will be the need for any user to send an important program file which can’t be downloaded by his friend generally through the internet.

 Sending Executable files from Gmail